Statute in Full:

 § 121.003.
 Discrimination Prohibited

-(a) Persons with disabilities have the same right as the able-bodied to the full use and enjoyment of any public facility in the state.
+(a) Persons with disabilities have the same right as persons without disabilities to the full use and enjoyment of any public facility in the state.

-(b) No common carrier, airplane, railroad train, motor bus, streetcar, boat, or other public conveyance or mode of transportation operating within the state may refuse to accept as a passenger a person with a disability solely because of the person's disability, nor may a person with a disability be required to pay an additional fare because of his or her use of an assistance animal, wheelchair, crutches, or other device used to assist a person with a disability in travel.
+(b) No common carrier, airplane, railroad train, motor bus, streetcar, boat, or other public conveyance or mode of transportation operating within the state may refuse to accept as a passenger a person with a disability because of the person's disability, nor may a person with a disability be required to pay an additional fare because of his or her use of a service animal, wheelchair, crutches, or other device used to assist a person with a disability in travel.

 (c) No person with a disability may be denied admittance to any public facility in the state because of the person's disability.
 No person with a disability may be denied the use of a white cane, assistance animal, wheelchair, crutches, or other device of assistance.